NEFSC/READ-SSB-Lee-metadata/MQRS.md

 ## General Caveats

   *  The sector rosters are stored in "SECTOR_YEAR_ROSTERS."
 These contain a sector_id, year, and MRI (among other things.)
 There are also "views" (SECTOR_PARTICIPANTS_CPHYYYY and SECTOR_PARTICIPANTS_NO_CPHYYYY).
+However, these views are not updated past the 2019 groundfish fishing year.
+If interested in linking a groundfish MRI to a permit, SECTOR.MRI_PERMIT_VESSEL_HISTORY should be used.
+There is also SECTOR.MRI_PERMIT_HISTORY.
+This table appears to be updated as of November 30, 2021.
+However, Torey Adler (GARFO APSD) indicated that it will eventually "go away".

-These link the MRI to the PERMIT.
-Unfortunately, they are all broken as of April 18, 2018.
+The SECTOR_PARTICIPANTS views all broken as of April 18, 2018.
 They are broken because the underyling code does not properly check dates when it links the MRI to a permit.
 Here is code that will illustrate:

   1. MRI 1755 should link to permit 100598 any time between april 26, 1994 and june 17, 2015